 Content and content marketing have been big buzzwords within the online marketing world for many years now.
 For those not familiar with the concept, this is a good starting point.
 Otherwise, you can jump into the next section.

-The goal of content is to either inform, engage, educate or entertain the consumer.
+The goal of content is to either inform, engage, educate or entertain the consumer to develop a stronger relationship with the brand or company.
 Through this blog I publish on, I create content that aims to educate and inform artists and musicians like yourself.

-The thing is, this idea of creating content to build an audience or fan base has been around for a very long time with traditional media (TV, radio, print).
+The thing is, this idea of creating content to build a brand and fan base has been around for a very long time with traditional media (TV, radio, print).
 Articles in a newspaper or magazine is content that is meant to get your attention so companies can get ads in front of you.
 It’s no different than media companies (before Netflix) creating TV shows for you to watch in order for them to make money off advertising.

 In this digital age, we have the ability to quantify it much easier and accurately with social media followers and subscribers.
 In fact, as an artist, you have the tools and ability to become that TV station, magazine or newspaper.